 This space is serviced by a wide variety of players, including foreign and domestic banks, leasing companies, factoring firms, and even private equity firms and hedge funds.
 Loans can involve one or more lenders, and are often syndicated.
 They will often be cross-border transactions, such as where a corporation has affiliates in one or more other countries.

 Federal deposit-taking institutions have been able to utilize covered bonds since 2007, when OSFI issued a notice to the industry permitting their use on a limited basis.
-However, no legislation exists in Canada to address quality and coverage requirements, monitoring and protection for investors in the event the issuer goes bankrupt.
+However, until recently, no legislation existed in Canada to address quality and coverage requirements, monitoring and protection for investors in the event the issuer goes bankrupt.
 As a result, issuers have relied on a structured contractual framework, which provides less clarity to investors.
 In addition, a large part of the financial services sector in Canada is occupied by credit unions and caisses populaires, which are provincially regulated, and have not been granted similar freedom to that made available by OSFI.